Grant Stockdale: Ambassador to Ireland

+The "Stockdale Watch"

+Before Kennedy was elected President, Stockdale gifted him a watch, made by the Omega Company, which on the back Stockdale had engraved: "To John F. Kennedy President of the United States From His Friend Grant."
+Kennedy wore the watch on his first day in office, and was wearing it when he was assassinated on November 22, 1963.
+The watch was purchased at auction by Omega which displays it in its museum in Switzerland.
+President Kennedy ended a letter to then-Ambassador Stockdale, on April 4, 1962, "I thought you might like to know I am wearing the Stockdale watch"; after which typewritten statement, Kennedy handwrites in, "again."

 Return to private life

 After his time as ambassador, Stockdale returned to real estate and worked in public relations for the American Canteen Company.
 He also maintained his friendship with Kennedy.
 On January 1, 1963, Stockdale sat with Kennedy to watch the Orange Bowl game between the Alabama Crimson Tide and the Oklahoma Sooners, for which the President performed the opening coin toss.
 Stockdale was invited by Kennedy to participate in the May 30, 1963, Memorial Day ceremonies at Arlington National Cemetery, as the President laid a wreath at the Tomb of the Unknown Soldier.
 Following the ceremonies, Kennedy and Stockdale visited the grave of Lieutenant James Forrestal, first United States Secretary of Defense and former Secretary of the Navy.

 On November 23, 1963, Stockdale received a telegram from Robert F. Kennedy at 12:59 a.m. stating: "THE PRESIDENT'S BODY WILL LIE IN REPOSE IN THE EAST ROOM OF THE WHITE HOUSE SATURDAY.
 YOU ARE INVITED TO JOIN IN PAYING HIM RESPECTS FROM 2:30 TO 5:00 P.M.
 [SIGNED] ROBERT F KENNEDY."
-Stockdale flew to Washington to pay his respects, flew back to Miami, then returned to Washington for President Kennedy's funeral on December 25.
+Stockdale flew to Washington to pay his respects, flew back to Miami, then returned to Washington for President Kennedy's funeral on November 25.